ishaansharma03/Safety-Incident-Dashboard/README.md

 # AI Safety Incident Dashboard

 Hey there 👋,
-This project is my take-home assignment for the Sparklehood Frontend Internship!
+This project is my take-home assignment Frontend Internships!

 The goal?
 Build a clean, responsive **AI Safety Incident Dashboard** where users can: